Essential mathematics 2

-Essential mathematics 2 (MST125) builds on the concepts and techniques in Essential mathematics 1 (MST124) to provide a complete foundation for higher-level mathematics studies.
-You'll be introduced to a broad range of enjoyable and essential topics, such as proof, differential equations, mechanics and discrete mathematics, as well as extending your knowledge of calculus and its applications.
-You'll use mathematical software, and learn how to typeset mathematics.
-To study this module you should have a sound knowledge of relevant mathematics as provided by Essential mathematics 1 (MST124), in particular basic calculus.
+This module builds on the concepts and techniques in Essential mathematics 1 (MST124) to provide a complete foundation for higher-level mathematics studies.
+It introduces enjoyable and essential topics, such as proof, differential equations, mechanics and discrete mathematics, and extends your knowledge of calculus and its applications.
+You'll also use mathematical software and learn how to typeset mathematics.

 There are twelve study units in this module.